 And when you get caught in the insidious narcissist text games, you may even feel like you’re walking on eggshells.

 11 Examples of Narcissist Text Messages

 As you know, texts from a narcissist differ greatly from ordinary texts.
-For example, their communication style may not follow any sort of logic or pattern.
+For example, their communication style may not follow any logic or pattern.
 The texts may come at strange hours or without any warning.
-And, narcissists love to jump from topic to topic, thinking about only their needs.
+And narcissists love to jump from topic to topic, thinking about only their needs.

-While every narcissist is different, you will notice a few common behavioral patterns.
+While every narcissist differs, you will notice a few common behavioral patterns.
 In general, narcissists typically text to: